xostrch/quadraticsequences/README.md

-# quadraticsequences
+# the quadratic sequences
-the quadratic sequences
+the quadratic sequences javascript/css/html